outoftune266/04-Code-Quiz/README.md

 When the game is over you can enter your initials and they will be saved in the locally stored leaderboard

-Runs on one HTML file, elements are hidden and made visible as needed
+Runs on one HTML file

+Javascript dynamically changes HTML and CSS elements to display apprioate content based on context

 See it in action: